How do I get assistance from the WC MN SBDC?

 5. Where is the WC MN SBDC?

-The West Central Minnesota Small Business Development Center is hosted by Concordia College in Moorhead, Minnesota.
-Our offices can be found on the top floor of the Offutt School of Business located in the Grant Center.
+The West Central Minnesota Small Business Development Center is hosted by Minnesota State Community and Technical College in Moorhead, Minnesota.
+Our main office is in room B163 on the Moorhead campus.
+We eventually hope to have office spaces for client meetings on both the Fergus Falls and the Detroit Lakes campuses.
 Our consultants can travel to meet clients throughout West Central MN.

 6. Isn't the SBDC only for startups?